jcjorel/ec2-spot-converter/README.md

 The tool is designed with maximum safety of stateful data and operations in mind: All conversion states are persisted in a DynamoDB table and, if the tool is interrupted or encounters an error, it should be restartable where it went interrupted without special user action.
-In the unexpected (and unlikely) event of a major bug and bad outcome, please consult the DynamoDB line corresponding to your instance Id: This line contains JSON states of your original instance and other information (AMI, Interfaces...) allowing to reconstruct the original instance by hand.
+In the unexpected (and unlikely) event of a major bug and bad outcome, please consult the DynamoDB line corresponding to your instance Id: This line contains JSON states of your original instance and other information (AMI, Interfaces...) allowing to reconstruct the original instance by hand. **In such event, please also create a GitHub issue with precise description of the encountered problem!**

 ## Contributing